JimSeker/googleplayAPI/mlkit/README.md

 This directory is specific to the on-device ML kit (not ML cloud) APIs  https://developers.google.com/ml-kit

+<b>BarcodePicDemo</b> This example use an intent to take a picture and then processes the image for barcodes.

 <b>DigitalInkRecDemo</b> is a simple example using the digital ink APIs, you draw/write letters/word and then see if it figure out the text.

 <b>mlkitFaceTrackerDemo</b> is a stripped down version of googles examples to just do facetracking with a camera.
 It's still very complex.